mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

  * Make sure that the configured data directory for the new binlogrouter is different from the old one, or move old data away.
    See [datadir](#datadir).
- * If the master contains binlogs from the blank state, and there is a large amount of data, consider purging old binlogs.
+ * If the primary contains binlogs from the blank state, and there is a large amount of data, consider purging old binlogs.
    See [Using and Maintaining the Binary Log](https://mariadb.com/kb/en/using-and-maintaining-the-binary-log/).